scality/gh-actions-exporter/docs/metrics-analysis-prometheus/collected-reported-metrics.md

 | AWS      | `t3.large`           | 0.0025           |
 | GCP      | `n2-standard-4`      | 0.005            |
 | GCP      | `n2-standard-8`      | 0.01             |

+!!! note
+    Please note that the names of large GitHub hosted runners may not be explicitly the same as shown below, but this is the naming convention recommended by GitHub.